attilagyorffy/whatever/README.md

 ## Usage

-Call any method on the `Whenever` class and It Should Just Work™.
+Call any method on the `Whatever` class and It Should Just Work™.

     Whatever.foo
     => Are you talking to me?